top of page

 Are you learning anything new?

-VFX involves so many artistic disciplines, along with ever-changing technology.
-VFX is also an interface with reality, so I am always learning something new from one side or the other.
-On the artist side I am painting and practicing light and form, on the technical side I am learning Houdini and pipeline tech, and on the real world side I am studying cardiac anatomy, behavioral characteristics of certain animals, city planning in the 1860s, whatever knowledge the job entails.
+VFX involves so many intersecting disciplines and areas of knowledge, along with ever-changing technology, so I, along with most people in the field, are always learning something new - whether it's new tools, techniques, technology, or whatever esoteric knowledge about a topic is needed to create something.
+On the artist side, I am painting and practicing light and form.
+On the technical side, I am looking into novel machine-learning / AI workflows and python coding.
+On the real world research side I am studying cardiac anatomy, behavioral characteristics of the animals living in Yosemite, urban planning in the 1860s, whatever knowledge and topics the job requires.

 What do you like to do outside of work?

-Outside of work, I am passionate about electronic music and frequently go to sets or DJ with my record collection.
+Outside of work, I am passionate about electronic music and go to DJ sets.
+I've got my own record collection, mixer, and pair of turntables.
 I enjoy jogging and am currently training for a marathon.
-And I have a few other odd hobbies, like brewing beer or smoking meats.
+And I have a few other odd hobbies, like brewing beer, smoking meats, writing optical tracking software for telescopes.

 What's the best advice you've ever received?